Tomás Castro Ponce

-Tomás Ezequiel Castro Ponce (born 3 March 2001) is an Argentine professional footballer who plays as an attacking midfielder for Almagro, on loan from River Plate.
+Tomás Ezequiel Castro Ponce (born 3 March 2001) is an Argentine professional footballer who plays as an attacking midfielder for Atlanta of the Primera Nacional, the second division in Argentine football league system.
+He comes from River Plate's academy in the Primera Division.

 Career

 Castro Ponce is a product of the River Plate youth system, having joined in 2014 from Escuela de Fútbol EFIC.
 He notably scored goals against Millonarios and Libertad at the 2020 U-20 Copa Libertadores in Paraguay.
 He made the breakthrough into Marcelo Gallardo's first-team squad later that year, appearing as an unused substitute in early November for Copa de la Liga Profesional victories away to Godoy Cruz and Banfield.
 Castro Ponce made his senior debut in the same competition on 28 November against Rosario Central, featuring for the final eight minutes of a two-goal away win.

 On 5 January 2022, Ponce joined Godoy Cruz on a one-year loan deal with a purchase option.